Department of Public Health

 It is critical that students start planning for their internship at least one semester prior to enrolling in PH 185FI or PH 188I.
 Students must begin by discussing their interests with (1) their academic advisor and (2) the department’s Internship Coordinator, in that order.

 It is the responsibility of the student to schedule an interview with the contact person of the prospective organization(s).
-Here is a link with the current agency/organizations for contact.
+View link below for current agency/organizations contact information.

 - Work with the internship coordinator before moving to the next step;